top of page

 Solar panel carports are innovative structures that provide dual functionality by sheltering vehicles and acting as a platform for a solar energy system.
 These structures are typically equipped with solar panels on the roof, which harness sunlight to produce clean and renewable electricity.

 Solar carports offer several advantages, such as optimizing land use by utilizing space that might otherwise remain unused, providing shade for parked vehicles, and generating renewable energy.
-Also, the elevated design of solar carports allows for effective utilization of space beneath, making them suitable for a variety of applications, including commercial and residential settings.
+Also, the elevated design of solar carports allows for effective utilization of space beneath, making them suitable for various applications, including commercial and residential settings.

 Installing these arrays varies widely by the racking system, anchoring approach, property layout, climate, and soil type.
 Regardless, adequate planning in the project's design phase helps prevent issues with permitting, the installation process, and interconnection.
 Engineering expertise is critical for successful projects.